Atlas-Authority/mpac-ui-improved/README.md

    - Adds a new column with checkboxes to each row
    - Parses Net $ amounts and stores them as data attributes
    - Creates a sum display component
+4. **URL Rewriting**: Automatically detects and rewrites entitlement URLs from licenses to transactions (only on transactions pages)
-4. **Event Handling**: Listens for checkbox changes and updates the total
+5. **Event Handling**: Listens for checkbox changes and updates the total
-5. **SPA Navigation**: Monitors URL changes to re-initialize on page transitions
+6. **SPA Navigation**: Monitors URL changes to re-initialize on page transitions
+7. **Dynamic Content Monitoring**: Watches for new content (like expanded rows) to apply URL rewriting

 ### Amount Parsing